By Dietrich Apel

 My humble thanks go to Dietrich for the years of hard work he put into building this wonderfully extensive site.

 I may be contacted at firstname.lastname@example.org. or by phone at (716) 741-3739.
+You may read more about me and see past projects by going to a page titled Larry B. Schuknecht & Dutchman Wood Works.
 I invite comments, suggestions and contributions of information.

 I encourage anyone who has an interest in German Guns to join the German Gun Collectors Association.
 For more information you may call Jon Spencer at the German Gun Collectors Association headquarters at (435) 979-9723 or go to www.germanguns.com